MitsukiUsui/genome/README.md

 ```
 * In case you obtained SeqAn from a git clone, you need to specify the install location and include path.
     * `cmake ../src -DCMAKE_PREFIX_PATH="$HOME/software/seqan/util/cmake" -DSEQAN_INCLUDE_PATH="$HOME/software/seqan/include"`
-        * you need to change path according to yours
+        * change paths according to yours